Spring Property Priority Quiz for Colorado Mountain Homes

 Published March 30, 2026

-Your result favors one service line first, such as wildfire mitigation or tree trimming and removal.
+How it works: Pick one answer per question.
+At the end you will see a plain-language recommendation plus next steps you can take today.
+Your result favors one service line first: wildfire mitigation, tree trimming, plant health care, deep root watering, cabling and bracing, or a consultation.
 If two areas tie, you may see two short blocks so you know how we would sequence work on a real site.
-Restart anytime if you want to test a different scenario, for example a windy ridge line in Edwards compared with a sheltered courtyard in Basalt.
+Restart anytime if you want to test a different scenario.

 Your starting point